We all know that Italian is a fiery, passionate, dramatic language.

 “Romanzo Criminale” is also based on a novel—this time a novel written by a famous Italian judge named Giancarlo de Cataldo.
 The story is set in Rome and is partially based on the true story of an infamous criminal organization called the Banda della Magliana that was active from the 1970s to the 1990s.
 If you like dark shows about drugs, violence, criminals and power, this show is definitely for you!

-You can stream episodes of “Romanzo Crinimale” from Italy’s SKY network.
+You can stream episodes of “Romanzo Crinimale” on Amazon Prime.

 Similar to the hit American series “House of Cards,” “1992” is another cool drama series about political corruption.
 The series follows the lives of six people who are investigating said corruption as a part of a real-life operation known as mani pulite or “Clean Hands.”